hkim07/extract_misinformation_candidate_tweets/README.md

 This repo provides three Python scripts to extract candidate tweets possibly containing misinformation associated with an official advice from officially sanctioned sources such as the WHO and the CDC.
 Please follow the instructions below.

+## Instructions

-## 1) You need to download tweet replies that satisfying a query comprising context-specific keywords by using the `twint` library.
+1) You need to download tweet replies that satisfying a query comprising context-specific keywords by using the `twint` library.
 If this library is not installed on your machine, install the library first.

 ```
 $ pip install twint